-As the BCNY Expeditionary Team traveled out of New York City, they were reminded that this trip would involve rigorous challenges–and a reliance on previous training would be needed for success.
-Preparing for a fifteen-mile hike would not be an easy task.
-This trek would test their knowledge of tent-pitching, map-reading, and poisonous-plant awareness.
-With the support of group leaders and the AMC, the members learned about specific gear that would prove crucial during their hike.
-And as they took the first steps on their journey to explore the woods, they would be exploring something even more profound: the importance of brotherhood, fellowship, and comradery.
+As the McKenna Expeditionary Team traveled out of the city, they were reminded that this trip would involve rigorous challenges–and a reliance on previous training would be needed for optimal success.
+Preparing for a fifteen-mile hike was not an easy task.
+The trek tested their knowledge of skills such as tent-pitching, map-reading, and poisonousness-plant awareness.
+With the full support of group leaders, members learned about the importance of specific gear that would prove crucial to enduring their hike.
+And as they took the first steps on their journey to explore the woods, they would discover something even more profound: the importance of brotherhood, fellowship, and comradery.

-During the hike, members of the Expeditionary Team took reflection breaks, shared stories, and took in the beautiful scenery.
-Afterward, they shared best practices when it came to implementing the life skills they had learned.
+During the hike, members of the McKenna Expeditionary Team took reflection breaks, shared stories, and took in the beautiful scenery.
+Afterward, they discussed ways they would implement the life skills they learned.

 Members returned home feeling connected to nature, competent in their efforts, enriched with their character as young men, and confident they could survive the next expedition.
 As they continue to mature into adulthood, they will have this experience to lean on and help them conquer any of life’s obstacles.